michael105/minilib/doc/minilib.md

               ( RE_MATCH / RE_NOMATCH )

-              if the pointer (argument 3) st_match is nonnull, the supplied struct regex_match will be set to the first matching '%' location;
+              if the pointer (argument 3) st_match is nonnull, the supplied struct text_match will be set to the first matching '%' location;
-              if there is no match, regex_match.len will be set to 0.
+              if there is no match, text_match.len will be set to 0.

               The struct is defined as:
-              typedef struct _regex_match { char* pos; int len; } regex_match;
+              typedef struct _text_match { char* pos; int len; } text_match;

+              examples:
+              "*word*"  matches "words are true" or "true words are rare" "word*"   matches "words are true" and not "true words are rare" "word"    matches none of the above two texts (!)
+              "*words%" extracts with % " are true" and " are rare" into text_match

               (memo) When the regex ist defined within C/cpp source code,